We may earn a commission if you make a purchase through the links on our website.

 • Checks to confirm the existence of contributing components

-• A mechanism for including notes
+• Mechanism for including notes

 • Version numbering for packages